 fn render_to_file(content: String, path: &str) -> io::Result<()> { println!("Created Content Path"); let mut content_path = PathBuf::from("./site/"); content_path.push(path); println!("{content_path:?}"); if let Some(parent) = content_path.parent() { create_dir_all(parent)?; } let mut file = File::create(content_path)?; file.write_all(content.as_bytes())?; Ok(()) }

-The markdown-to-html work is done by Pandoc, both because I already have all of the haskell dependencies on my machine, and it also handles \(\rm\LaTeX\) best out of any rust markdown parsers I’ve seen.
-Inevitably I think I will need to make my own parser, since I keep thinking of new ways to make the site even more pretentious looking, and github-style markdown is becoming too limiting.
+The markdown-to-html work is done by Pandoc, both because I already have all of the haskell dependencies on my machine, and it also handles \(\rm\LaTeX\) best out of any rust markdown parsers I tried out.
+Code highlighting is done through syntect, a charming library which lets you use sublime syntax definitions to highlight code.
+I was originaly using highlightjs, but ultimately couldn’t help but further oxidize this project.